 It seems that we have found evidences of liquidity constraint's effect on capital formation and GDP growth, but we still need to take further steps on this problem.

 According to Kiyotaki & Moore (2019), liquidity constraints in fact reflect the degree of trust among agents.
 If they completely trust each other, then no liquidity constraint will occur, turning into the case of neoclassical frictionless framework.
-Because of incompletely trust, agents' papers can be circulate, causing a liquidity problem and calling for a more common trust agent's paper, like money, to lubricate the economy.
+Because of incomplete trust, agents' papers cannot circulate, causing a liquidity problem and calling for a more common trusted agent's papers, like money, to lubricate the economy.
 In reality, there might be many factors influence the degree of trust.
 However, it can't be denied that financial system is one of the most important factors.
-A well-developed financial system, like the U.S., can help individuals in the economy to issue private papers as well as has a stronger ability to resist risks, and thus will be less sensitive to liquidity constraint changes than a developing financial.
-Hence, we do the above regressions use two sub-samples.
+A well-developed financial system, like the U.S., can help individuals in the economy to issue private papers and has a stronger ability to resist risks, and thus will be less sensitive to liquidity constraint changes than a developing financial.
+Hence, we redo the above regressions use two sub-samples.
 One contains 13 developing countries, whose GDP per capita were below \$14000 in 2008, and the other includes countries of G7.
-Based on what we have discussed, if a well-developed financial system can help to ease the liquidity constraint, then we are supposed to see that the coefficients of the 13 developing countries are larger than those of the full sample and the coefficients of the G7 are smaller than the full sample.
+Based on what we have discussed, if a welldeveloped financial system can help to ease the liquidity constraint, then we are supposed to see that the coefficients of the 13 developing countries are larger than those of the full sample and the coefficients of the G7 are smaller than the full sample.